achirous/reedsy-challenge/README.md

 ### 2.2.
 Which are your favorite features of HTML5?
 How have you used them before?

-I like a lot of the new input types like the color and datetime as they are very useful for simple forms.
+I like a lot of the new input types like the color and datetime as they are very useful for creating simple forms.
 I also really like the introduction of svgs for drawing scalable graphs.
-I have used svgs in the past in conjunction with ASP.NET Razor for creating dynamic radial charts for displaying different kinds of metrics.
+I have previously used svgs in conjunction with ASP.NET Razor for creating dynamic radial charts that displayed different kinds of metrics.

 ### 2.3.
 Explain the difference between creating a DOM element setting innerHTML and using createElement.